Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Note: We're in the process of improving our tests related to image processing, but this score should give you a general idea of how a TV performs overall with its image processing capabilities.

 The LG G5 has excellent processing capabilities.
 It does an outstanding job upscaling low-resolution content, leaving you with a sharp enough image to enjoy.
 It also does an excellent job smoothing out artifacts in low-bitrate feeds without wiping away too much detail.
 The brightness of HDR content respects the content creator's intent due to its amazing PQ EOTF tracking, which is great if you care about accuracy.
-The TV does a good job handling color gradients overall, especially with Dolby Vision content, but it's worse with HDR10 content, and it's most noticeable when using the Game Optimizer.
+The TV does an excellent job handling color gradients overall, with only minor banding that's barely noticeable in real content.

 Pros